GAIA-UNIL/G2S/README.md

 Native QS supports deterministic CPU-side search-pattern transforms through `-rmi` rotation maps and `-smi` isotropic scale maps.
 These maps transform simulation-side neighborhood lookups while leaving the training image unchanged and keeping TI/kernel scoring on the original template offsets.
 The Python 2D transform examples use 500x500 Strebelle simulations with `-j 1.0001`, stronger transform maps, saved baseline comparison figures, and a constant-rotation diagnostic that compares `-rmi +pi/2` against rotated training images.
 Native DS is available as `ds`, `DS`, or `DirectSampling`; the old DS-like implementation remains available as `ds-l`, `dsl`, `DirectSamplingLike`, and `DS-L`.
 Native DS honors `-ii` TI-selection maps in vector and full simulation, including initial nodes that have no informed neighbors yet.
 DS candidate scans now use an array-free deterministic pseudo-random permutation keyed by the global seed, local per-node seed, path order, and variable instead of a contiguous wrapped TI segment, path sorting and strict-informed parallel neighbor waits are deterministic for same-seed reproducibility, and the common continuous norms `1` and `2` avoid generic `pow` calls in the hot score loop.
 The repository also includes a dedicated **SNESIM** executable for categorical multigrid simulation.
-Concrete interface demos live under `example/matlab/` and `example/python/`, including fully unconditional native DS examples for continuous stone, categorical Strebelle, transform-controlled DS, and full mixed multivariate DS.
-The DS demos size their destination grids from the loaded training image and pass `-j 1.00001` for path-level parallel execution.
-SNESIM examples are also available as `snesim_example.m` / `snesim_example.py` using the public Strebelle training image.
+Current interface demos live under `example/<language>/<algorithm>/` and use the schema output interface by default.
+Legacy positional-output demos were moved to `legacy_example/<language>/` and pass `-legacy_output` directly in each interface call.
+Native DS examples are under `example/python/ds/` and `example/matlab/ds/`; SNESIM examples are under `example/python/snesim/` and `example/matlab/snesim/`.
 Distributed QS interface calls accept native matrix values for JSON-grid parameters such as `-jg`, `-eg`, and `-di_grid_json`; the shared interface layer converts them to JSON before upload and job serialization.
-For reporting-path checks, `example/python/reporting_probe.py` and `example/matlab/reporting_probe.m` call the server-side `report_probe` utility algorithm and exercise plain logs, warnings, fatal errors, `-showLogs`, `-returnMeta`, and schema-first output through the real interface bindings.
-The Python example tolerates interface builds that return extra trailing status/id fields in addition to elapsed time and metadata.
-Both examples now let the fatal error propagate by default so callers only suppress it when they explicitly wrap the call in `try`/`except` or `try`/`catch`.
+For reporting-path checks, `example/python/reporting/reporting_probe.py` and `example/matlab/reporting/reporting_probe.m` call the server-side `report_probe` utility algorithm and exercise plain logs, warnings, fatal errors, `-showLogs`, and schema-first output through the real interface bindings.
+Both examples let the fatal error propagate by default so callers only suppress it when they explicitly wrap the call in `try`/`except` or `try`/`catch`.

 **G2S** is currently only available for *UNIX*-based systems, *Linux* and *macOS*.
 A solution for *Windows 10+* is provided using *WSL* (Windows Subsystem for Linux).
 However, for previous *Windows* versions, the only solution currently available is to install a *Linux* system manually inside a virtual machine.